-In line with the University Higher Degrees Assessment policy, it is a mandatory requirement for all doctoral qualifications graduating after May/June 2024 to undergo the Viva Voce (oral defence).
-The academic process is coordinated by the respective academic department.
+In accordance with the University's Higher Degrees Assessment policy, it is mandatory for all doctoral qualifications to undergo an Oral defense (Viva Voce) as part of the assessment process.
+This academic procedure is coordinated by the respective academic department.

-CBE.111 PhD (ECONOMICS WITH SPECILALISATION IN INDUSTRIAL DEVELOPMENT) (P3PN8Q)
+CBE.108 PhD (ECONOMICS WITH SPECIALISATION IN INDUSTRIAL DEVELOPMENT) (P3PN8Q) NUMBER OF CREDITS: 360

 The purpose of this qualification is to develop advanced competencies in the mastering, interpretation, understanding, analysis and application of economic models.
 A qualifying candidate should show evidence of original and independent scientific work.
 Prospective students must prepare a research proposal in consultation with a member of staff of the School of Economics and Econometrics.
 Once a decision has been made that the proposal has been accepted, the prospective student will be allowed to register for the degree.